 Joint Stock Company incorporation in Poland

-Polish Joint Stock Company — S.A.
-(Spółka Akcyjna) is a very popular form of doing business in Poland or investing in Poland by foreigners.
-Our Polish lawyers usually advise to invest in this form when the investor consideres raising capital (from third parties or capital markets) for business construction or for further operations investments.
+Polish Joint Stock Company (JSC) — S.A.
+(Spółka Akcyjna) is a popular form of doing bigger size businesses or investments in Poland by foreigners.
+Our Polish incorporation lawyers usually advise to invest and register a company in this legal form when the investor requires:

 Features of Polish Joint Stock Company